ptti/ptti/README-Assumptions.md

 segments of society are affected and whether different strategies would be appropriate for different groups.

-*Justification:* This is another simplifying assumption.
+*Justification:* this is another simplifying assumption.
 The subject of this study is testing, tracing and isolation.
 We wish to know the effect of this on the population level and how it interacts with other interventions for a large outbreak.
 This is not a well-studied topic and for this reason we